nickserv/market/README.md

 Trading service for [Animal Crossing: New Horizons](https://www.animal-crossing.com/new-horizons/)

-## Status

-The [MVP](https://github.com/nickmccurdy/market/milestone/1) is being developed, and the current `master` branch is autodeployed.
-UX and DB designs are in progress.

 ## Stack

 Ruby on Rails.
 A single-page React frontend may be implemented in the future depending on the complexity and performance of the UI.